aptiko/naturebank/README.md

 #### Create a database user
 #### Create a spatially enabled database

-`createdb <database name> -U postgres -W -h localhost -O filotis
+`createdb naturebank -U postgres -W -h localhost -O filotis
      -T template_postgis`

-Replace <database name> with a name for the database, e.g. filotis.

 #### Populate the database

 Populate the database with one of the dump files provided in directory /db

-`pg_restore -i -h localhost -U postgres -d <database name> -v
+`pg_restore -i -h localhost -U postgres -d naturebank -v
      <path>/db/<dump file>`

-Again, replace <database name> with the name for the database.
-Use dump file *naturebank.dump* if you wish to install a database with empty tables filled only with some indicative data.
-Use *filotis.dump* as a dump file if you wish to install the Filotis database.
+Use dump file */db/naturebank.dump* to install the database with empty tables filled only with some indicative data.

 #### Create the configuration file